Search Contextures Sites

 End Sub

-4. Run Macros Automatically
+Run Excel Macros Automatically

-How do I run a macro every time a certain cell changes its value?
+How do I run a macro every time a certain cell changes its value? go to top

 There is an event called Worksheet_Change which is triggered when a value is entered (it will not fire when a formula result changes).
 One of the arguments to this event is 'Target' which is a reference to what changed.
 Since this event will occur whenever a value changes - you can use the target to see if it is the cell you are interested in: